0exp/sidekiq_portal/README.md

 # Sidekiq::Portal

-**Sidekiq::Portal** - scheduled jobs runner for your test environments, which exection must occur during the `Timecop.travel(...)` operation according to the scheduler config.
+**Sidekiq::Portal** - scheduled jobs runner for your test environments, which execution must occur during the `Timecop.travel(...)` operations according to the scheduler config.

-Each job starts at the time it was supposed to start according to the scheduler - internal `Time.current` expression will contain exactly the scheduler-planned time.
+Each job starts at the time it was supposed to start according to the scheduler plan - the internal `Time.current` expression will give you exactly the scheduler-planned time.

 Supports **ActiveJob** backend (**Sidekiq::Worker** coming soon).
 Works with **sidekiq-scheduler**-based job configs (**sidekiq-cron** coming soon).